A fast dynamo on the three-torus: Main ideas and outline of the proof

-and is extended periodically for all $t \ge 0$.
-By construction, $u_\alpha$ is divergence-free, as each constituent flow is a shear depending only on the coordinates transverse to its direction.
-The sequence of $V_\alpha$ and $H_\alpha$ constitutes a piecewise-linear approximation of a stretch-and-fold mechanism in the $(x,y)$-plane, while the third component $Z$ provides the necessary shearing displacement. \begin{remark} The velocity field can be made smooth in time, without affecting the proofs, but not in space, where the arguments break down. \end{remark}
+and extend it periodically to all $t\geq 0$.
+By construction, $u_{\alpha,N}$ is divergence-free.
+Over one period, the flow mainly consists of a planar stretch--fold step in the $(x,y)$-variables, and a shear in the $z$-direction.

+\begin{remark} The velocity field can be smoothed in time without affecting the analysis, but spatial regularity is essential: the arguments rely on the piecewise linear structure of the flow. \end{remark}

-The first two components of $u_\alpha$ generate, through their flow map over $t \in [0, 1/2]$, a class of \emph{uniformly hyperbolic maps} $T_\alpha : \mathbb{T}^2 \to \mathbb{T}^2$ (see Section \ref{sec:themap} for details).
-This specific map was used in \cite{ELM25} to prove optimal exponential mixing.
-While one might expect such highly chaotic maps to naturally admit growing resonances, classical anti-dynamo theorems \cites{Zeldovich_1992,Oseledets_1993} preclude dynamo action for purely two-dimensional velocity fields.
-Crucially, as shown in \cite{Oseledets_1993}, this restriction extends to discrete-time maps.
-To circumvent this, we employ the SFS model \cite{CG95} by introducing the large-scale shear $Z$ in the $z$-direction.
-Physically, this out-of-plane shear periodically modulates the phase of the magnetic field, preventing the destructive interference that would otherwise lead to field decay.
+The planar component generates, through its flow map over $t\in [N,N+1]$, a uniformly hyperbolic map $T_\alpha:\TT^2\to\TT^2$ (see Section~\ref{sec:themap}).
+This map was used in \cite{ELM25} to prove optimal exponential mixing and in \cite{LM26} to establish a cumulative form of Batchelor's law.
+However, purely two-dimensional dynamics cannot produce dynamo action due to classical antidynamo theorems \cites{Zeldovich_1992,Oseledets_1993}.
+Crucially, this obstruction persists even at the level of transfer operators.
+To overcome it, we introduce the out-of-plane shear $Z$, following the SFS paradigm \cite{CG95}.
+Physically, this shear modulates the phase of the magnetic field and prevents the destructive interference that would otherwise lead to decay.